Benned-H/benned-h.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I'm a third-year PhD candidate in Computer Science at Brown University, where I am co-advised by Professors [Stefanie Tellex](https://cs.brown.edu/people/stellex/) and [George Konidaris](https://cs.brown.edu/people/gdk/).
+I'm a third-year PhD candidate in Computer Science at Brown University, where I am advised by Professors [Stefanie Tellex](https://cs.brown.edu/people/stellex/) and [George Konidaris](https://cs.brown.edu/people/gdk/).
 My research investigates how robots can learn abstractions for planning that enable zero-shot long-horizon problem solving.
 Before my PhD, I received my B.S. in Computer Science and B.A. in Linguistics from the University of Rochester.

 I want to make robots more capable so that they may solve the kinds of complex real-world problems abundant in everyday life (e.g., _"Clear the table and run the dishwasher"_).
 I view _abstraction_ as a key concept underlying this type of reasoning: robots must be able to simplify problems by ignoring irrelevant details, enabling high-level planning of "what to do" before fleshing out "how to do it."
 Toward these aims, my research studies how robots can _learn abstractions for planning_ so that they can apply their capabilities in new ways when faced with unseen problems.
 This work draws upon methods including task and motion planning, neuro-symbolic artificial intelligence, and hierarchical reinforcement learning.
 I am excited by this intersection due to its potential to combine the foresight possible through planning with the flexibility of modern learning methods.